pertusa/ap/docs/fsl.md

 ![Figure 1.1 of the paper](images/fsl/gpt31.png)

 The outer loop refers to the unsupervised pre-training where the model acquires language skills.
 On the other hand, the inner loop occurs when we feed forward a sequence of examples to the model, which learns the context from the sequence to predict what comes next.
 It is like a human reading a sequence of examples and thinking about the next instance.
 As the model uses the language skills learned during the pre-training phase to learn the context given in the sequence, no neural network parameter updates are involved in this learning phase.
-They call it in-context learning.
+They call it **in-context learning**.

 The diagram’s first (left-most) example provides a context for performing arithmetic addition.
 Then, the second (middle) demonstrates how to correct spelling mistakes.
 The last (right-most) provides examples of English-to-French word translations.
 Given the respective context, the model must learn how to perform the intended task.
 They tried this approach with GPT-2, but the result wasn’t good enough to be a practical method of solving language tasks.